Ahnaf19/JobSnap/README.md

 3. Click "Load unpacked" and select the `extension/` folder

 The extension currently uses raw page text and will be upgraded later to share the core parser.

+To use:

+1. open open any BDJobs job circular link
+2. from that tab click the JonSnap extention and click `Download Markdown`
+3. enjoy!
+Hurry up and save your JD before BDJobs asks you to purchase Pro version to read the JD again!